ASantosVal/Unity_NPC_PoC/README.md

 # Unity_NPC_PoC
-This reposotory is meant to store a project based on my first steps on Unity
+This repository is meant to store a project based on my first steps on Unity